Helpful Tips for Living Donors and Caretakers

 Bring your splint pillow with you in the car when you leave to go home.
 It will help with any bumpy roads you will travel on as you go home.

-• Fatigue: This is one of the more surprising parts of recovery.
+This is one of the more surprising parts of recovery.
 Some donors are surprised at how tired they feel after surgery.
 It's normal to feel this way, and you will gradually get your strength back.
 Eat well and drink plenty of fluids.
 Talk with your transplant team about setting realistic goals for getting back to your normal activities and exercising again.
-Fatigue does pass, especially is you follow the advice of your team and do not overdo it.
+Fatigue does pass, especially if you follow the advice of your team and do not overdo it.
 It is tempting to exceed what is realistic because you are feeling ok.
 You will run the risk of feeling exhausted the next day if you do so.